Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I have a full size van and on occasion when hauling groceries if I don't tie the bags closed the contents end up rolling up into the van on a quick stop or falling out when I open the door after driving up a hill.

 Keep linen tote bags in your car.
 They can fold up nicely and can be stashed in a console or under a seat.
 Instead of having arm loads of things to carry in and making several trips to the car to clear it out.
-Put everything in the tote bags.
-This will save time and your energy.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.